Vinnie Pasquantino Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks 10th in MLB.

-- The Orioles' 4.32 team ERA ranks 15th across all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.40).

-- The Orioles rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).
+- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (35 total, 1.2 per game).

-- Gibson (4-0) gets the starting nod for the Orioles in his seventh start of the season.
-He's put together a 3.93 ERA in 34 1/3 innings pitched, with 27 strikeouts.
+- Rodriguez makes the start for the Orioles, his sixth of the season.
+He is 1-0 with a 4.07 ERA and 34 strikeouts in 24 1/3 innings pitched.

-- The righty last pitched on Thursday against the Detroit Tigers, when he threw 4 1/3 innings, allowing three earned runs while giving up eight hits.
+- In his last appearance on Saturday, the righty threw five scoreless innings against the Detroit Tigers while surrendering two hits.

+- The 23-year-old has an ERA of 4.07, with 12.6 strikeouts per nine innings, in five games this season.
+Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.